Victorcassiano/reactty-snippets/README.md

 ## Features

-Simply, simple React snippets.

-These snippets were selected carefully from my own day-to-day React use.
+These snippets were selected carefully from my own day-to-day React Native use.
 Not everything in React is included here.
-This is a hand selected set of snippets that work the way that you would expect, not just a copy of the documentation.
+This is a hand selected set of snippets that work the way that you would expect.

 ## Snippets